joalars/SamuraiMod/Readme.md

-# Samurai Tutorial
+# Samurai
-Head to the [Wiki](https://github.com/ArcPh1r3/SamuraiTutorial/wiki) tab to get started.
+Work in progress mod intending to add a Samurai character to Risk of Rain 2.